geo4web-testbed/general/Meeting20151208/minutes.md

 - [slides][3]
 - Discussion point: Citizens should be able to change / comment on govt data.
 Why?
 They have valuable input about their own environment.
 However, a lot of the Dutch govt datasets are authoritative and not very changeable (i.e. only the govt data owner are allowed to change the data, not citizens).
 There are different levels of feedback, official channels on the one end vs tweets on the other end of the spectrum; the feedback loop becomes less strong.
 Spotzi wants to address all levels.
 -	Another challenge of topic 2 should be: how should you publish your data, update/maintain the data, how to support the workflows at data owners better than today.
 - Question: Will it be part of topic 2 that the platform also helps users understand the semantics of the data?
 Otherwise there will be a lot of useless user feedback.
-Answer: don’t share useless data with the citizen.
+Answer: donâ€™t share useless data with the citizen.
 - Is the focus on the end user or citizens in general?
 Focus more on the end user, e.g. a municipal employee.

 ## Research topic 3 - Apiwise